 ‘The Matrix’ Reboot: Warner Bros.
-Reportedly Working On Relaunch of 1999 Movie
+Reportedly Working On Relaunch Of 1999 Movie

-The Matrix is reportedly coming back and Warner Bros. is said to be behind the reboot project.
+The Matrix is reportedly coming back, and Warner Bros. is said to be behind the reboot project.

-The biggest science fiction film from 1999 is making a comeback and is said to be in the early stages of development, sources for The Hollywood Reporter revealed.
+One of the biggest science fiction films from 1999 is making a comeback and is said to be in the early stages of development, sources for The Hollywood Reporter revealed.

-Zak Penn is reportedly in talks to write the reboot and Michael B. Jordan as the potential lead.
+Zak Penn is reportedly in talks to write the reboot and Michael B. Jordan is the potential lead.
 Penn has been involved with The Avengers and X-Men: The Last Stand, among others.
-Nothing is final yet since there is a lot to work before the studio pushes through with the project.
+Nothing is final yet, since there is a lot to work before the studio pushes through with the project.

-Joel Silver, the original producer for The Matrix trilogy, has approached Warner Bros. about turning the cult classic into a new film, the report added.
+Joel Silver, the original producer for The Matrixtrilogy, has approached Warner Bros. about turning the classic into a new film, the report added.
 However, the studio is not so keen on having him on board because of his issues, which included budget control.

 In addition, the Wachowski siblings, who were in charge of writing and directing the original The Matrix and its two sequels, do not have a good relationship with Silver.
 It remains to be seen if the Wachowskis will be involved with the reboot in any way.
-However, the publication speculates that Warner Bros. would want for the Wachowskis to give an approval to the reboot before they can move forward with the project.
+However, the publication speculates that Warner Bros. would want for the Wachowskis to give approval to the reboot before they can move forward with the project.

 THR has already reached out to Warner Bros. and Silver’s reps for comment.